soupi/learn-haskell-blog-generator/src/03-html/06-escaping_characters.md

 `type String = [Char]`, so we can use them the same way we use lists.

 > Do note, however, that linked lists, despite their convenience, are often
 > not the right tool for the job.
-They are not particularity space efficient
+They are not particularly space efficient
 > and are slow for appending, random access and more.
 That also makes `String`
-> a lot less efficient than it could be.
+> a lot less efficient than what it could be.
 And I generally recommend using a
 > different string type, `Text`, instead, which is available in an external package.
 > We will talk about lists, `Text`, and other data structures in the future!